jlehrer1/jlehrer1/README.md

 Check out my master list of projects [here](https://github.com/jlehrer1/Projects).
 Every public repo is open source, so feel free to look around!

 ### What am I working on?
 Currently, I'm an graduate researcher for the UCSC Genomics Institute.
-In my spare time, I'm interested in in competitive machine learning and data visualization.
+I'm also currently searching for a job post graduation.
+If you think any of my work is valuable for an MLE / data scientist role, feel free to reach out!